Skip to main content

 View Answer:

-Interview Response: Yes, technically, when you have no arguments and this approach is permitted by the specification but not considered a good style.
+Interview Response: Technically, Yes, when you have no arguments and this approach is permitted by the specification but not considered a good style.
 It would be best always to use the parentheses even when you have no arguments in your constructor.

 Code Example: